Doxato: History

+Doxato massacres

 Doxato was the scene of two major massacres in recent history.

 The first massacre occurred during the Second Balkan War, fought between Greece and Serbia on one hand and Bulgaria on the other.
 According to Greek sources, on 30 June 1913 a Bulgarian cavalry unit surrounded Doxato and proceeded to massacre between 500 and 600 inhabitants (depending on source), including women and children, burning the town to the ground in the process.
 However, according to a report by an international commission, organized by the Carnegie endowment, the massacre had been actually committed by local Turks armed by the Bulgarian army.

-The second massacre took place on 29 September 1941 during the Second World War, when Doxato was again (together with the Eastern Macedonia and Thrace) under Bulgarian occupation.
+The second massacre took place on 29 September 1941 during the Second World War, when Doxato was again (together with the rest of Eastern Macedonia and Thrace) under Bulgarian occupation.
 During the night of 28–29 September 1941, an insurrection against the Bulgarian occupation troops broke out in nearby Drama by the Communist party of Greece (KKE) and spread to the surrounding country.
 The local police station in Doxato was attacked, leading to the death of 6-7 Bulgarian policemen.
 Although those who participated in the insurrection were killed or fled to the mountains, reprisals were harsh.
 The next day, Bulgarian forces rounded up all the men in town aged 14 and over, and after dividing them into groups of ten, executed them on the night of 29 September 1941.
 After the revolt, a period of state terror began, involving arrests, house searches and physical violence against citizens.